turingschool/curriculum/source/projects/jungle_beat/iteration_4.md

 * `count` the number of elements in the list
 * `find` one or more elements based on arbitrary positions in the list.
 The first parameter indicates the first position to return and the second parameter specifies how many elements to return.

-The last step is to actually play sounds with our `JungleBeat` class.
+The last step is to actually build and play sounds with a `JungleBeat` class.

 Expected behavior: